davegungan/snircd-docker/README.md

 docker run -d --name snircd --net=host -p 6667:6667 -p 4400:4400 snircd

 # Paramaters
 A number of paramaters are available for running your server.
+See the examples here for more info.
 ### Docker
 There are 2 ports which can be used.
 Port 6667 is a normal user connection port for IRC.
 Port 4400 is a server only port and only has to be open for incoming connections from external IRC servers or services.
 ### Compile time